 Siân brought a heap of organisation, structure and planning to Cyclorise when she came on board full time in 2018.
 Co-founder Siân, is a decision maker, responsible for ensuring profitability, finances, forecasting and sticking to our business strategy.

 Thomas brings the passion and is behind the range of brands that you see at Cyclorise.
 He works on the marketing side and mostly does what the boss tells him to do (Siân).
-Until 2021, Thomas was THE sales team, but now manages key-accounts since the introduction of a two-man sales team earlier this year.
+Until 2021, Thomas was THE sales team, but now manages key-accounts and the occasional sales trip to the North.

-Ed is based near the Surrey Hills and is responsible for trade-sales for the South.
-This includes the entire South Coast, South Wales, the home-counties and East Anglia.
+Ed is based near the Surrey Hills and is our territory sales rep. This includes the entire South Coast, South Wales, the home-counties and East Anglia.
 Ed eats and breaths MTB and you can often see his black and turquoise Cyclorise van at popular riding spots all over the South.

 HOW COULD I FORGET?!
 Oscar.
 He's our amazing traildog.
 Oscar is also part of the team and ensures we run a tight-ship and are as good as we can be.

 How we started - A product idea accidentally became a distribution business

 Siân's career has mostly been spent as a Police Officer in Dorset, UK while Thomas is a product of a twenty year stint in the bike trade including retail, distribution, marketing and buying roles for small and massive cycle retailers.
 Thomas runs the business with passion, while Siân makes the important decisions with a more business-savvy head.
 She's more of a silent entity here at Cyclorise but has a huge day-to-day role in our growth and success as well as essentially being the boss.